EvannLu/web103_finalproject/README.md

 ### Profile creation

-Users can add personal details, their major, and favorite hangout spots to find compatible hangout buddies.
+✅Users can add personal details, their major, and favorite hangout spots to find compatible hangout buddies.

 ### Swipe Functionality